How many migrants come to the UK?

 Immigration has consistently been one of the most debated topics in UK politics in recent years, including during the 2024 general election campaign.

 Both Labour and the Conservative party have argued that current levels of immigration are too high, with Labour pledging in its election manifesto to “reduce net migration”.
-Migration has also been reported as one of the key factors behind recent disorder and rioting in the UK (although as we and others have written, there are likely to be a range of underlying causes).
+Migration was also reported as one of the key factors behind the disorder and rioting seen in the summer of 2024 (although as we and others wrote at the time, there are likely to have been a range of underlying causes).

-This explainer looks at how migration to the UK is measured, how net migration has changed in recent years, and why it is not expected to remain at its current near-record level.
+Our updated explainer looks at how migration to the UK is measured, how net migration has changed in recent years, and why it is expected to decrease in the coming years.

 Honesty in public debate matters